-52. During the reporting period, the UNECE Transport Division continued and further intensified its fund-raising efforts for financing implementation of projects, advisory missions, workshops and seminars in the countries concerned.
+During the reporting period, the UNECE Transport Division continued and further intensified its fund-raising efforts for financing implementation of projects, advisory missions, workshops and seminars in the countries concerned.

-53. In the past, financing of such activities was made available through TFACT.
+In the past, financing of such activities was made available through TFACT.
 However, TFACT has failed to raise funds for operational activities since its budget was depleted in 1996, thus compromising the capacity of the secretariat to offer such services.
 The repeated requests during the ITC annual sessions for voluntary contributions to TFACT by member countries did not bring results.

-54. Considering the importance of the task, the particular need for extra budgetary support to such activities and the existing experience, the ITC at its sixty-fifth session, 18-20 February 2003, approved a new approach for the TFACT based on specific projects, encouraged the member countries to make voluntary contributions to the TFACT and requested member countries with economies in transition to make project proposals for co-funding through TFACT.
+Considering the importance of the task, the particular need for extra budgetary support to such activities and the existing experience, the ITC at its sixty-fifth session, 18-20 February 2003, approved a new approach for the TFACT based on specific projects, encouraged the member countries to make voluntary contributions to the TFACT and requested member countries with economies in transition to make project proposals for cofunding through TFACT.

-55. So far, extra budgetary funding had been ensured for the elaboration of the TEM Master Plan (co-funded by additional funding provided by the TEM member countries through the TEM Trust Fund and IRU funds).
+So far, extra budgetary funding had been ensured for the elaboration of the TEM Master Plan (co-funded by additional funding provided by the TEM member countries through the TEM Trust Fund and IRU funds).
 Extra-budgetary funds were also raised for the facilitation of participation of Central Asian and Caucasus countries to the meetings of ITC and selected subsidiary bodies (co-funded by EU, in 2004-2006).
+Funds were also ensured in 2006 from OSCE, for the development of a first pilot project on strengthening the implementation of UNECE international transport conventions.

-56. Furthermore, the UN Development Account funded project on capacity building in developing interregional land and land-cum-sea transport links, provided good opportunities to the UNECE Transport Division to implement capacity building activities in the beneficiary countries, over the period 2003-2006, by organizing Expert Group meetings, workshops, provision of advisory services and preparation of country reports.
+Furthermore, the UN Development Account funded project on capacity building in developing interregional land and land-cum-sea transport links, provided good opportunities to the Transport Division to implement capacity building activities in the beneficiary countries, by organizing Expert Group meetings, workshops, provision of advisory services and preparation of country reports.

-57. The UNECE Transport Division is now focusing its efforts in ensuring extra budgetary funding for the implementation of a number of specific projects, including the following:
+The Transport Division is now focusing its efforts in ensuring extra budgetary funding for the implementation of a number of specific projects, including the following:

-- continuation of the joint UNECE-UNESCAP project on developing Euro-Asian transport links in a new Phase II to be implemented over the period 2007-2010; - continuation of the project on facilitation of participation of Central Asian and Caucasus countries to the meetings of ITC and selected subsidiary bodies, in 2007; - facilitation of implementation of the TEM and TER Master Plan, in 2007-2008; - analysis of financial structure and sources for the implementation of road project identified by the TEM Master Plan; - first pilot project on strengthening the implementation of UNECE international transport conventions, in 2006-2007 (Annex 3).
+- continuation of the joint UNECE-UNESCAP project on developing Euro-Asian transport links in a new Phase II to be implemented over the period 2007-2010; - continuation of the project on facilitation of participation of Central Asian and Caucasus countries to the meetings of ITC and selected subsidiary bodies, in 2007; - facilitation of implementation of the TEM and TER Master Plan, in 2007-2008; - analysis of financial structure and sources for the implementation of road project identified by the TEM Master Plan; - continuation of activities on strengthening the implementation of UNECE international transport conventions (Annex3).